VowpalWabbit/vowpalwabbit.github.io/_guides/getting_started.md

 0.666667 1.000000            2            3.0   1.0000   0.0000        5
 ```

 -**`average loss`** computes the <a href="http://hunch.net/~jl/projects/prediction_bounds/progressive_validation/coltfinal.pdf" target="_blank">progressive validation</a> loss.
-Progressive validation loss deviates like a test set, and hence is a reliable indicator of success on the first pass over any data-set.
+Progressive validation loss deviates like a test set, and hence is a reliable indicator of success on the first pass over any dataset.
 -**`since last`** is the progressive validation loss since the last printout.
 -**`example counter`** indicates which example is printed out.
 In this case,  example `2`.
 -**`example weight`** is the sum of the importance weights of examples seen so far.
 In this case, it's `3.0`, because the second example has an importance weight of `2`.